jrosen48/utk-homepage/content/post/2019-11-17-it-was-a-job-posting-on-a-mailing-list-not-a-blog-post-on-the-narst-blog-a-response-to-mintzes.md

 I'll lay out my argument in advance, in part because it is simple:

 Hazari wrote with a *job post* on a mailing list.
+It was not a blog post, and it certainly was not a blog post on the NARST blog.
 Here is the *job post*:

 > Just wanted to reach out to the community to let you know that we are looking to add a postdoc to help support the STEP UP Project